top of page

 All this was for 17 euros.

-The cheesecake was a light affair and for me who is used to great cheesecake from NYC this was a misstep but nonetheless, it was pleasant shall we say.
+The cheesecake was light, which was a misstep for me, as I am used to great cheesecake from NYC.
+Nonetheless, it was pleasant, shall we say?

-I have decided to stay away from the crowded beach a minute from my casa and instead wander this way to the more sequestered beaches.
-This is where I am reminded of the old Formentera and it has a more bohemian individualistic vibe.
-Here I can eat at a couple of restaurants that dot the beach and explore their paellas and swim in warm water without the Milan and Rome crowd.
-Here I can find the Catalan sensibility I knew back in the 70s.
+I have decided to stay away from the crowded beach a minute from my casa and wander this way to the more sequestered beaches.
+This is where I am reminded of the old Formentera, which has a more bohemian individualistic vibe.
+Here, I can eat at some restaurants that dot the beach, explore their paellas, and swim in warm water without the Milan and Rome crowd.
+Here, I can find the Catalan sensibility I knew in the 70s.

 I was ecstatic !!!!
 A great birthday present to myself.